 A new company name must not be identical or deceptively similar to the name of another company already registered in Bulgaria; all names must be approved by the national registry before incorporation can proceed.
 We are able to conduct a company name check within a few hours of request on your proposed name to ensure it will be approved for a Bulgarian company formation.

-It is a requirement that a Bulgarian OOD must have a registered agent and a registered address where all official correspondence may be legally served.
-This is provided as part of our incorporation service.
+It is a requirement to incorporate a Bulgarian OOD to have a registered agent and a registered address where all official correspondence may be legally served.
+We can provide this service alongside as incorporation service.

 Only a single director is required to incorporate a company in Bulgaria and there are no restrictions on the nationality or residency of the directors.

 Only one shareholder is necessary to incorporate your OOD, there are no restrictions on nationality or residency, and shareholders may be individuals or corporate entities.
 Annual general shareholder meetings must be held.

 The minimum share capital is €2500 and 70% of the chosen capital amount must be paid up upon incorporation.

 The minimum nominal share value is 10 Bulgarian Leva per share

 Companies are required to file annual financial statements by the 30th of June the year following the accounting period but companies considered Small and Medium Sized Enterprises (SMEs) may produce simplified accounts.
 SMEs are also not obliged to appoint a statutory auditor.
 All companies must submit annual returns to the Commercial Register.

 Once your proposed name has been approved and we have received all the necessary documentation and information, the incorporation process is complete in only five days.